-To be a good Art Director you will have a natural creative flair and a strong visual style.
-Cogs have been placing art directors and creative teams across the industry for years, so if you have any questions about getting your first role talk to the Creative and Design team.
+To be a good art director, you must have a natural creative flair and a strong visual style.
+Cogs has been placing art directors and creative teams across the industry for years, so we know what it takes to help you land the job.

 In the advertising industry, a junior art director is responsible for creating visual concepts in response to clients’ briefs and relaying them to the art director.
 This work involves all media platforms, including:

 – Digital communications, websites, mobile apps and emails